This post may contain affiliate links. Please see my disclosure policy for details.

 A lot of rickshaw drivers will try and make you get a packaged day tour with them, but I wouldn’t recommend these.

-Depending on how many places you visit, you may find you’ll pay double than what you would just for individual journeys due to ‘waiting charges’.
+Depending on how many places you visit, you may find you’ll pay double what you would just for individual journeys due to ‘waiting charges’.

 Also, I hate when I feel rushed exploring a city.
 Being a photographer, I like to take my time.